Electronic Signature Solution to eSign Online. ISO 27001 Certified.

 • Vendor and supplier contracts.

-Documents requiring a Qualified Electronic Signature (QES) under eIDAS — typically those with specific statutory form requirements in certain EU jurisdictions — fall outside the scope of standard Advanced Electronic Signatures and require a different signing process.
+A small minority of documents require a Qualified Electronic Signature (QES) under eIDAS — typically those with specific statutory form requirements in certain EU jurisdictions.
+These fall outside the scope of standard Advanced Electronic Signatures and need a different signing process.
 For everything else, an Adobe-certified PAdES signature through QuickSigner is legally sufficient.

 The API: Where eSignature Tools Quietly Pay for Themselves